mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-procure-a-vendor-contract.md

 | Address         | 530 Lytton Avenue, Second floor Palo Alto, CA, 94301, USA |
 | Office Phone Number* | (650) 667-8512 |

-* Ian Tien or Aneal Vallurupalli’s personal phone number should not be used
+* Ian Tien or Aneal Vallurupalli’s personal phone number should not be used.

 #### Is your contract an [MTA](https://handbook.mattermost.com/operations/finance/risk-management#mattermost-templated-agreement)?